ebuyakin/maichat/docs/image_messages_spec.md

 - Attachments are referenced by imageIds in attach order: attachments: string[]
 - Images live in a separate IndexedDB store (imageStore) and are not loaded during history rendering.

+Token count caching (new)
+- Each MessagePair stores precomputed token counts:
+  - `attachmentTokens`: sum of `estimateImageTokens(w,h)` over all attachments.
+  - `textTokens`: sum of text tokens for `userText` + `assistantText` (using current heuristic estimator).
+- Computed once at send time and persisted with the pair (texts are immutable post-send; safe to cache).
+- Boundary estimation and budget previews use `textTokens + attachmentTokens` (no per-image reads during UI preview).
+- Migration: for existing pairs missing these fields, compute lazily once and persist.

 Data model
 - MessagePair additions (user side):
   - attachments?: string[]  // imageIds in attach order (append-only semantics per send)
+  - attachmentTokens?: number // precomputed total image tokens for this pair (sum over attachments)
+  - textTokens?: number // precomputed total text tokens for this pair (userText + assistantText)
+  - responseMs?: number // provider-reported request processing time in milliseconds
 - Images store (IndexedDB):
   - { id: string, blob: Blob, format: 'jpeg'|'png'|'webp', w: number, h: number, bytes: number, createdAt: number, refCount: number }
   - refCount increments on attach, decrements on detach/delete; delete when 0.